project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 where $I$ is the identity matrix and $ \sigma_x$ one of the Pauli matrices.
 <!-- #endregion -->

 In this tutorial, we will introduce a perturbation in energy, $\delta$, that differentiates between the two states.
-Physically, one can think of this as e.g. applying an electric field to a molecule with a permanent dipole moment - i.e. we couple the two state system to the "outside world".
+Physically, one can think of this as e.g. applying an electric field to a molecule with a permanent dipole moment.
 We can then represent the Hamiltonian as:

 $$
 H = \begin{bmatrix}